 In New Jersey, where medical marijuana has been legal since 2010, patients have reported finding relief from conditions like chronic pain and PTSD through the use of cannabis.

-What exactly does it mean to be sober in the age of legal cannabis?
+What does it mean to be sober in the age of legal cannabis?

 Does using weed, even for medical purposes, disqualify someone from consideration as sober?

-This is a question likely needs further debated as more states legalize cannabis.
-As the Cali Sober perspective gains ground and cannabis gains further acceptance could it be like coffee?
+This is a question that likely needs further debate as more states legalize cannabis.
+As the Cali Sober perspective gains ground and cannabis gains further acceptance, could it be like coffee?

-Clearly cannabis is becoming more recognized as a viable alternative to traditional vices like alcohol and opioids.
-Cannabis clearly has the potential to play a significant role in the fight against addiction.
+Clearly, cannabis is becoming more recognized as a viable alternative to traditional vices like alcohol and opioids.
+Cannabis has the potential to play a significant role in the fight against addiction.